City looking to combat violence in high-crime areas

 WICHITA, Kan.
 (KSNW) — Wichita may soon be implementing a new program to address and prevent violence in parts of the city where forceful crimes are a problem.

-The city wants to implement a Violence Interrupter Program (VIP) to address long-term patterns of violence in parts of Northeast and South Wichita.
+The city wants to implement a Violence Interrupter Program (VIP) to address long-term patterns of violence in northeast and south Wichita.

 The city council is expected to approve an agreement in Tuesday’s meeting that would contract an organization called Cure Violence Global to administer the program.

-“When things are going on in communities certain people know,” said Brandon Johnson, City of Wichita District 1 councilmember.
+“When things are going on in communities, certain people know,” said Council member Brandon Johnson.
 “The hope of the Violence Interrupters is that the individuals who know are the ones who intervene.”

 Workers with the program would be on the ground in the community.

-“The ultimate goal is that they’ve just got their finger on the pulse of the community,” said Mike Hoheisel, City of Wichita vice mayor and District 3 councilmember.
+“The ultimate goal is that they’ve just got their finger on the pulse of the community,” said Council member Mike Hoheisel.
 “They hear about things that are coming down the pipeline.”

 Staff will also build relationships with people who haven’t participated in violence yet.